• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 4. removal of some of the nitrate from the system

-Bacteria is used to eliminate ammonia and nitrite.
+Bacteria are used to eliminate ammonia and nitrite.
 Ammonia present in the water is broken down to nitrite by a form of bacteria called Nitrosomonas.
-These bacteria appear spontaneously, or their proliferation can be sped up by the addition of a batch of seeded gravel or rock from another tank.
-Seeded gravel is gravel, or rock, that comes from an aquarium that has been running for a while, and already has a great deal of bacterial life.
+These bacteria appear spontaneously, or their proliferation can be accelerated by adding a batch of seeded gravel or rock from another tank.
+Seeded gravel is gravel, or rock, that comes from an aquarium that has been running for a while and already has a great deal of bacterial life.
 Transferring some of the gravel (rock, coral pieces) also transfers bacteria.
-Ammonia tests should always show zero mg/l, or ppm.
+Ammonia tests should always show zero mg/l or ppm.
 Even small amounts are unacceptable in reef systems, as they will definitely harm fish and invertebrates alike.

 Nitrite must also be removed.
-Nitrobacter species appears spontaneously in tanks and convert the nitrite to nitrate, a compound that is less damaging.
-Should nitrite tests of the aquarium water show the presence of merely low amounts of nitrite, such still is an indication that somewhere in the aquarium, or in the filters, the natural breakdown cycle has been, or is being, interfered with.
-The hobbyist should immediately determine where this interference is coming from and remedy the situation.
-This may entail cleaning all mechanical filters, ensuring that the gravel or substrate is clean and does not harbor trapped detritus and other organic matter, removing dead or dying algae, checking the cleanliness of corner overflow boxes and/or surface skimming siphons, etc. The presence of nitrite may also suggest that you are feeding too much or the tank is overloaded to such a degree that the filters can no longer deal efficiently with that biological load.
-This should prompt the removal of lifeforms, or the increase of the filter capacity by adding additional biological filtration.
+Nitrobacter species appear spontaneously in tanks and convert nitrite to nitrate, a less damaging compound.
+Should nitrite tests of the aquarium water show merely low levels of nitrite, this is still an indication that, somewhere in the aquarium or in the filters, the natural breakdown cycle has been, or is being, interfered with.
+The hobbyist should immediately determine the source of the interference and remedy the situation.
+This may entail cleaning all mechanical filters, ensuring that the gravel or substrate is clean and free of trapped detritus and other organic matter, removing dead or dying algae, checking the cleanliness of corner overflow boxes and/or surface skimming siphons, etc. The presence of nitrite may also suggest that you are feeding too much or that the tank is overloaded to the point that the filters can no longer efficiently handle the biological load.
+This should prompt the removal of livestock or an increase in filter capacity by adding biological filtration.

 Nitrates are another problem altogether.
-Traditionally nitrate has been regarded as a compound that is not harmful.
+Traditionally, nitrate has been regarded as a non-harmful compound.
 Such may be the case in fish-only tanks, but it is not so in today's living reef aquariums.
-Nitrate is definitely a pollutant, and it does affect the well being and appearance of corals and other invertebrates.
-Levels as high as 8 ppm of Nitrite result in both Catalaphylia jardinei and Discosoma species corals not opening as much as they do at lower levels, respectively not lifting themselves as far off the rocks to which they are attached, and not stretching out as much as usual.
+Nitrate is definitely a pollutant and affects the well-being and appearance of corals and other invertebrates.
+More important to most aquarists.
+Elevated nitrate levels can lead to excessive algae growth.

-For reef aquariums, using live rock and live sand are the best methods of biological filtration.
-Aquarium-supply.biz does not sell live rock or live sand.
+For reef aquariums, using live rock and live sand are the best method of biological filtration.
+MarineandReef.com does not sell live rock or live sand.
 It's best to purchase these products locally.

 How Does Live Rock Perform Biological Filtration?

-1. Live rock immediately introduces into the aquarium numerous algae, bacteria and small invertebrates--all of which contribute to the overall quality of the aquarium water.
+• Live rock immediately introduces into the aquarium numerous algae, bacteria, and small invertebrates—all of which contribute to the overall quality of the aquarium water.

-2. Ammonia, nitrate and phosphate are readily assimilated by algae and photosynthetic corals growing on and in the rock.
+• Ammonia, nitrate, and phosphate are readily assimilated by algae and photosynthetic corals growing on and in the rock.

-4. This nitrate can be either absorbed by the algae and corals, or it can be denitrified by bacteria in close proximity to the nitrate producing bacteria.
+• This nitrate can be either absorbed by the algae and corals, or it can be denitrified by bacteria in close proximity to the nitrate-producing bacteria.

-Mechanical filters, such as canister filters and power filters, are containers that usual have filter pads/media and often have some sort of filter media, such as a biological filter pad or bio balls.
-The mechanical filter pad traps waste, which needs to be periodically washed off the filter pad.
-With some canister filters, such as the Nu-Clear Model 547, all of the media is biological media.
-When using filters such as the Nu-Clear 547, you would want to use a mechanical filter in line before the biological filter.
-For freshwater or saltwater fish only tanks over 100 you'll definitely want to use one or more Nu-Clear Canister Filter (and for tanks from 50 to 100 gallons you might still want to use one).
-The Nu-Clear and brand will take some knowledge of plumbing to set up as they need to be use with plumbed through the bottom tanks or with an over the back overflow box.
+Mechanical filters, such as canister and power filters, are containers that usually have filter pads/media and often include biological filter media, such as a biological filter pad or bio balls.
+The mechanical filter pad traps waste, which needs to be periodically washed off.
+With some canister filters, such as the Nu-Clear Model 547 Canister Filter, all the media is biological.
+When using filters such as the Nu-Clear 547, you should use a mechanical filter in line before the biological filter.
+For freshwater or saltwater fish-only tanks over 100 gallons, you'll definitely want to use one or more Nu-Clear Canister Filters (and for tanks from 50 to 100 gallons, you might still want to use one).
+The Nu-Clear brand will require some plumbing knowledge to set up,, as it must be used with plumbed-through-the-bottom tanks or an over-the-back overflow box.

 Activated Carbon

-Chemical filtration is most commonly accomplished by means of activated carbon.
-The carbon's micro-porous structure absorbs dissolved organics, chloramines, fish odors, toxic metals, toxic gases and growth inhibiting enzymes.
-We carry the Inland Seas, Kent Marine and ESV activated carbon.
+Chemical filtration is most commonly achieved using activated carbon.
+The carbon's micro-porous structure absorbs dissolved organics, chloramines, fish odors, toxic metals, toxic gases, and growth-inhibiting enzymes.
+We carry the Inland Seas, Marineland, and Acurel activated carbon.

 Tips for using activated carbon:

 2. FLOW WATER THROUGH, NOT OVER.
-Your activated carbon will work much better if water is actually forced to go through the amount used, rather than just flowed by, and over it.
+Your activated carbon will work much better if water is actually forced to go through the amount used, rather than just flowing by and over it.
 More contact between the activated carbon and the water obviously results in a more efficient cleansing process.

 3. REPLACE YOUR CARBON.
-Activated carbon has a maximum adsorption capacity, which is the reason that it should be replaced from time to time.
-How frequently is hard to determine, because it is dependent on the quality of the water that is flowed through the carbon.
+Activated carbon has a maximum adsorption capacity, which is why it should be replaced from time to time.
+How frequently is hard to determine because it depends on the quality of the water flowing through the carbon.
+As a general rule, replace carbon monthly.

 Phosphate & Nitrate Removers

-Besides activated carbon, a wide variety of resins, minerals, and other media have been employed by aquarists in an effort to remove either specific ions like phosphate or a wide range of largely unidentified substances from aquarium water.
-Two Little Fishies PhosBan can be used by itself to remove phosphate, or it can be used in the Two Little Fishies PhosBan Reactor.
+Besides activated carbon, a wide variety of resins, minerals, and other media have been employed by aquarists to remove either specific ions, such as phosphate, or a wide range of largely unidentified substances from aquarium water.
+Two Little Fishies PhosBan can be used alone to remove phosphate, or in the Two Little Fishies PhosBan Reactor.

 Media Bags

 Boyds Chemi-Pure and Chemi-Pure Elite come pre-bagged inside the jar.
-All other products need to be bagged using one of the South Ocean Five media bags.
+All other products need to be bagged using one of the Acurel Media Bags.
 All bags have ties sewn into the top for easy closure.

 Poly-Bio-Marine Poly Filters

-The Poly-Bio-Marine Poly Filters are pads that absorb and adsorb contaminants and other toxic materials that are found in nature or added to fresh and salt water with or without fish and invertebrates.
-Medication added to aquariums for treatment of diseased fish will automatically be removed by the Poly Filter (after serving their intended purpose).
-The pads are placed in any filter in a place where chemical filtration media is intended (generally, after the larger sediment has been filtered out).
+The Poly-Bio-Marine Poly Filters are pads that absorb and adsorb contaminants and other toxic materials found in nature or added to fresh and salt water, with or without fish and invertebrates.
+Medication added to aquariums for the treatment of diseased fish will automatically be removed by the Poly Filter (after serving its intended purpose).
+The pads are placed in any filter where chemical filtration media is intended (generally after the larger sediment has been filtered out).

 Mechanical Filtration is the removal of unwanted particulate matter from an aquarium by trapping it in a dedicated location, such as a filter pad, which must be cleaned periodically.
 The key to this is the cleaning.
 A mechanical filter is useless unless it is cleaned.

-Mechanical filtration is recommended for all freshwater tanks and saltwater fish only tanks.
-Because reef aquariums are very delicate and require cleaner water, we recommend using a protein skimmer instead of a mechanical filter with a reef aquarium.
-Protein skimmers are also recommended for use with saltwater fish only tanks.
-They can not be used with freshwater tanks because protein skimmers require saltwater.
+Mechanical filtration is recommended for all freshwater tanks and saltwater fish-only tanks.
+Because reef aquariums are very delicate and require cleaner water, we recommend using a protein skimmer, either alone or in addition to a mechanical filter.
+Protein skimmers are also recommended for use with saltwater fish-only tanks.
+They cannot be used with freshwater tanks because protein skimmers require saltwater.

 Keep in mind that mechanical filtration: